Musk says may need $30 billion to keep Starlink in orbit

 “If we succeed in not going bankrupt, then that’ll be great, and we can move on from there,” he said.

-Starlink faces competition from a number of players including Amazon.com Inc subsidiary Kuiper, OneWeb - a collapsed satellite operator rescued by the British government and India’s Bharti Group.

-Reporting by Supantha Mukherjee and Clara-Laeila Laudette, additional reporting by Hyunjoo Jin in Berkeley, California, Writing by Douglas BusvineEditing by Gareth Jones, Bernadette Baum and Barbara Lewis
+Reporting by Supantha Mukherjee and Clara-Laeila Laudette, additional reporting by Hyunjoo Jin in Berkeley, California, Writing by Douglas BusvineEditing by Gareth Jones, Bernadette Baum, Barbara Lewis and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.